manhinhang/ib-gateway-docker/README.md

 [![GitHub](https://img.shields.io/github/license/rylorin/ib-gateway-docker)](https://github.com/rylorin/ib-gateway-docker/blob/develop/LICENSE)

 This container is based on [work from manhinhang](https://github.com/manhinhang/ib-gateway-docker) with the following changes:
 - VNC server added (can be activated upon user's choice).
-Because I want to be able to look at what is going on the gateway.
+Because it's sometimes usefull to see what's going on the gateway.
 - Health-check based on Docker's native feature added.
 Because the container must be restarted if needed.

 More information available on [Github repository](https://github.com/rylorin/ib-gateway-docker).